 - That's 88 cookies that are 1¾ inches (2 cm) in diameter.

-- The Oreo filling recipe makes about 250 grams of filling.
+- The Oreo filling recipe makes about 250 grams of filling, enough to fill all 44 sandwiches with a few bites left over for taste testing.

 - For comparison, a standard pack of Oreos contains 36 cookies, and a family pack has 48 cookies.